noaa-onms/cinms/modals/_captions.md

 ## Figure App.F.15.4.

 Left: a map showing the results of sediment contamination on invertebrate communities that live within the sediment.
 Right: a map showing a shift in sediment-dwelling invetebrate communites towards being more tolerant of sediment impacts based on a 2013 study.
-Figure: K. Schiff/[SCCWRP](https://www.sccwrp.org/)
+Figure credit: K. Schiff/[SCCWRP](https://www.sccwrp.org/).

 ### Details